humanitec/vscode-humanitec/README.md

 ### 2. Validate Score Files

 Ensure the correctness of your Score files by leveraging the built-in validation feature.
-Detect and fix errors early in the development process to streamline your deployment workflow.
+Detect and fix errors early in the development process to simplify your deployment workflow.

 ![](docs/assets/validation.gif)